 EDU 604 INSTRUCTIONAL STRATEGIES FOR MORE EFFECTIVE TEACHING

 Prerequisite: One curriculum course.
 Strategies for improving instruction through informed decision making, with particular emphasis on the essential elements of instruction developed by Madeline Hunter; the theoretical framework on which the Hunter model was based and its practical application in the classroom setting.

 EDU 606 LITERACY INSTRUCTION FOR LINGUISTICALLY DIVERSE STUDENTS

-Prerequisite: EDU 513 or equivalent.
+Prerequisite: EDU 513 or equivalent (EDU 609 is equivalent for MAT).
 Supporting literacy instruction for linguistically diverse learners: literacy learning and culture; dialects and second-language development; a model for effective instruction based on best-practices research for application in mainstream classrooms.

 EDU 611 TEACHING LITERACY IN PRIMARY GRADES